vickyshaw29/CryptoNews/README.md

 🎁 Bonus Features
 - ✅ Pull to Refresh for updating the article list
 - ✅ Dark Mode support using system appearance and toggle
-- ✅ Pagination: Load more articles on scroll(added an alternate code is there but it wont work since api plan needs to be upgraded)
+- ✅ Pagination: Load more articles on scroll(added an alternate component but it wont work since api plan needs to be upgraded)

 ## 🧱 Architecture Overview
 ⚙️ Tech Stack